Classical Guitar 101: String Names, Finger Names and More

 - Then repeat with the other strings.

-One thing: when we go to tune the 2nd string, we press the 4th fret of the 3rd string (not the 5th like all the others.
+One exception: when we go to tune the 2nd string, we press the 4th fret of the 3rd string (G string), not the 5th fret like all the others.

 So the order of frets, from string 6 down to one are: 55545